-Thinking about studying online but worried you won’t have the motivation to last the distance?
+Wondering how to stay motivated studying online?
 Never fear!
 We’ve got five simple strategies to help you become an online study ninja.

 1. Make connections